7hekaka/newcytosim/doc/compile/index.md

 The command `make` without arguments will build `sim` and `play`.
 If this does not work, you may need to manually edit `makefile.in` to adjust to your platform.

-It is also possible to use [cmake](https://cmake.org), which should require no adjustment:
+It is also possible to use [cmake](https://cmake.org), which finds the configuration automatically:

 	mkdir build
 	cd build